 I’m legitimately surprised I haven’t seen more positive reception for Downrange from director Ryuhei Kitamura (Versus).
 The sheer timing of the film alone makes it worth the discussion, focused on a group of teens who become stranded in the middle of nowhere, hunted by a sniper.

 With shootings more prevalent than ever in America, Downrange is a topical film without being too on the nose with its message, which essentially revolves around the idea that America’s gun culture is fucking insane.
 While the first half is filled with tension and gut-churning images of terror and death, the second half becomes what is easily one of the more over the top horror films of the year.
 Insane barely begins to describe it, and by the time gallons and gallons of blood have been spilled across the lonely highway road where the film takes place, audiences will have to sit back and wonder what they just watched, in a good way.
-The major criticism I do have is that Downrange also has one of the most memorable but worst endings I have seen in a horror film this year, and I’m not surprised when fans say it ruined the film for them, a scenario which I just barely escaped.
+The major criticism I do have is that Downrange also has one of the worst endings I have seen in a horror film this year, and I’m not surprised when fans say it ruined the film for them, a scenario which I just barely escaped.

 Sci-fi horror is back, baby!
 Written/directed by Leigh Whannell (Saw, Insidious), Upgrade is a brilliant take on a grim future that may be closer than we think.
 The film revolves around Grey (Logan Marshall-Green), a man who becomes handicapped after a group of hi-tech hitmen attack him and his wife.
 It isn’t long before Grey is offered an experimental computer chip called STEM which takes control of the nerves in his body and allows him to walk.
 When he discovers that STEM’s abilities stretch far beyond allowing him to walk, Grey decides to hunt down the men that ruined his life, with violent consequences.

 On the surface level, Upgrade is a comedic, gory action flick full of great practical effects and cool hi-tech weaponry.
 The entertaining banter between Grey and STEM is a great foil to the crippling sadness eating at Grey, with a painfully real portrayal by Logan Marshall-Green.
-For those wondering how this fits into horror aside from the gore, trust me when I say that Whannel takes a close look at the frightening direction our world is heading in which machines are beginning to do everything for us (just look at the latest Scandals with Alexa), and by the time the finale reel closes, I’d be shocked if you didn’t leave needing to talk about the ending the second you left the theater.
+For those wondering how this fits into horror aside from the gore, trust me when I say that Whannel takes a close look at the frightening direction our world is heading in which machines are beginning to do everything for us (just look at the latest scandals with Alexa), and by the time the final reel closes, I’d be shocked if you didn’t leave needing to talk about the ending the second you left the theater.